ubc-provenance/PIDSMaker/README.md

     ```shell
     ./run.sh SYSTEM DATASET --tuned
     ```

 You can still watch the logs in your shell using `tail -f nohup.out`

+**Warning:** Before performing evaluations, you should tune all systems.
+Follow the [instructions](https://ubc-provenance.github.io/PIDSMaker/features/tuning/) available in our documentation.

 ## Citation